The Coin Grading and Preservation course, sponsored by the RCNA, will featuring instruction by numismatic experts Robert

 Each participant will receive a special RCNA "Certificate of Participation" at the conclusion of the course.

-The day long course will include 45 minutes for lunch where participants can dine in the Hilton Meadowvale Mississauga hotel restaurant (the cost for lunch is the responsibility of each individual).
+The day long course will include 45 minutes for lunch where participants can dine in the Humber College restaurant (the cost for lunch is the responsibility of each individual).
 Morning and afternoon coffee breaks are also scheduled with complimentary coffee and tea being available.

 8:30 - 9:00 Registration - Complimentary coffee